The AYLI Team

 Rachel is passionate about extending the opportunity to attend international conferences to all New Zealand youth, believing them to be both life-changing and invaluable leadership experience.

-In addition to her work for AYLI, Rachel currently sits on the Steering Committee of the New Zealand Youth Delegation, is a member of the Rock Enrol team, and is a member of the YOUNGO Bottomlining Team.
+In addition to her work for AYLI, Rachel currently sits on the Steering Committee of the New Zealand Youth Delegation, and on the Management Committee of the Dalmatian Cultural Society in Auckland.

 Eleanor Parkes, Fellowship Mentor